tasmirz/EyeWear/notes.md

    otherwise pulseaudio will snatch it

 Alike aplay, arecord; gstreamer cant find source by name, rather pass without any device name to get bt device by default

+need pulse audio for switching, and for vlc